This is another in our "best of series" written by the late Gloria McCullough.

 By 1851, an Englishman named Frederick Scott Archer improved upon this process by inventing the collodion process.
 The earliest example of this was known as the ambrotype, popular in America from 1851 to about 1870.
 The ambrotype, like the daguerreotype, was a direct-positive process which means that negatives were not involved in their production.
 In this process a piece of glass was hand-coated with collodion (a thick syrupy binder of guncotton in alcohol and ether that held light-sensitive salts in suspension).
 The glass plate was then immersed in a solution of silver nitrate to make it light sensitive and then it was exposed to light in a camera and immediately developed.
 The back of the glass was painted with black lacquer.
 The tintype process, patented in 1856 and used throughout the remainder of the 19th century, involved applying a coating of collodion onto a sheet of black lacquered iron in a process similar to the ambrotype.

-Page 2 of 3 - The albumenprint process, introduced in 1850 and used during the period from 1855 to 1885, involved printing images from a negative by means of direct sunlight onto a high-quality paper treated with a solution of albumen (egg white) and silver nitrate.
+The albumenprint process, introduced in 1850 and used during the period from 1855 to 1885, involved printing images from a negative by means of direct sunlight onto a high-quality paper treated with a solution of albumen (egg white) and silver nitrate.
 The resulting prints were very thin and were mounted on decorated cardboard.
 These mounted photos, popular in the 19th century, varied in size and shape from the carte-de-visite, a calling card, measuring about two and half by four and a quarter inches to the cabinet photo, measuring about four and a quarter by six and a half inches, usually displayed in the home or photograph album.
 An ornately decorated photo album containing photos of the royal family and other dignitaries was often found on a table in the parlors of Victorian homes.

 The early years of photography saw yet another development between 1850 and 1854.
 This was called the stereograph, sometimes known as the stereogram or simply a stereo view.
 This was a double photograph or printed image placed side by side and when viewed through a stereoscope, it appears as a three dimensional image.
 The subject of the photos was usually scenic and the photographers who specialized in this type of photography usually were classified into four categories: 1.
 Photographers who specialized in local views.
 2. Resort photographers who took photos of particular tourist sites.
 3. Studio photographers who did some portraits and the interior views of churches and public buildings.
 4. Those who photographed unusual events such as parades, floods, fires, train wrecks, etc. and sold the photos as souvenirs.